immuni-app/immuni-documentation/Technology.md

 TEK Chunks older than 14 days are automatically deleted from the database by an async cleanup job.

-Province of Domicile and Epidemiological Info are forwarded to the Analytics Service.
+Province of Domicile and Epidemiological Info are collected while protecting user privacy, as described in [Privacy-Preserving Analytics](/Privacy-Preserving%20Analytics.md) and [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md).
+The Exposure Ingestion Service forwards them to the Analytics Service.

 #### API - Validate OTP <a name="api-validate-otp" />